sasilver75/obsidian/Instruction Backtranslation.md

 Above: Interestingly, it seems that they're claiming that the dataset produced for Humpback in this paper is more efficient training fodder than the data created via [[Evol-Instruct]] in [[WizardLM]] (and many others).

 ![[Pasted image 20240509163651.png]]
+Above: This is kind of an interesting figure.
+If you look at the last two rows, it shows that the system prompt being present during inference doesn't really matter, as long as it was present during the pretraining?
+Huh, never really thought about that.

 ![[Pasted image 20240509170634.png]]
 Above: It seems like performance was continuing to improve even at $A_5$ (the fifth generation)